6 Spectra model prediction

 • Ct SNV-SG spectra.

-• SOC SNV-SG spectra.
+• OC SNV-SG spectra.

 • EC SNV-SG spectra.